AlphaLunaFurry/fennec/doc/letters/declaration.md

 If you beg loud and despairingly enough, I may deign to release my code under the WTFPLv2 and CC0 licenses.

-If not.. well... good luck trying to do with my code.
+If not, good luck trying to do anything whatsoever with my binaries.

 I am very well versed in homebrewing, side-loading, third-party firmwares, the cryptographic algorythms used by common consumer electronics, trusted computing, distributed key management,